MoralCode/pihole-antitelemetry/README.md

 ## Project Goals and FAQ

-The purpose and goals of this blocklist are outliined in the [FAQ](FAQ.md#why-was-this-list-created)
+The purpose and goals of this blocklist are outlined in the [FAQ](FAQ.md#why-was-this-list-created)

 ## The lists
 For a list of domains that should not break anything, use `telemetry-domains.txt`.